nuhame/mlpug/README.md

 ### Run the repository examples

 You can find the example code [here](mlpug/examples/documentation/).
+How MLPug is used in the examples is explained further [here](#hello-world-with-pytorch).

 Clone the MLPug repo: